VarianAPIs/PyESAPI/README.md

 * Install [Anaconda3](https://www.anaconda.com/download/?lang=en-us) for User only (do not try to install for all users unless you know what you are doing)
   * Use defaults (don't add anaconda to path, but do set ananconda as your default python installation)
+* Optionally install google chrome browser (for better Jupyter Notebook experience) and set it as your default browser
 * Launch Anaconda Prompt
 * Execute the command `pip install pythonnet`
 * Execute the command `jupyter notebook`